mysql/mysql-shell-plugins/mrs_plugin/docs/sections/ddl/ConfigureAndCreate.md

 }
 ```

-The next example now adds the referenced table `sakila.country` to the REST endpoint.
+The next example adds the referenced table `sakila.country` to the REST duality view.

 ```sql
 CREATE OR REPLACE REST DUALITY VIEW /city